jupyterlite/xeus/README.md

 ### Mounting additional files

-To copy additional files and directories into the virtual filesytem of the xeus-lite kernels you can use the `--XeusAddon.mount` option.
+To copy additional files and directories into the virtual filesystem of the xeus-lite kernels you can use the `--XeusAddon.mount` option.
 Each mount is specified as a pair of paths separated by a colon `:`.
 The first path is the path to the file or directory on the host machine, the second path is the path to the file or directory in the virtual filesystem of the kernel.

 ```bash